erichthen/kbtsupport/README.md

 *notes for me*
-*post prod problems and resolutions* web app: registering in london for 1:00PM EST: session_time: T13:00:00.000Z local host: registering in london for 1:00PM EST: session_time:
+**DONT FORGET TO UPDATE WHEN PUSHING TO PRODUCTION OR EDITING ON LOCAL HOST** *post prod problems and resolutions* web app: registering in london for 1:00PM EST: session_time: T13:00:00.000Z local host: registering in london for 1:00PM EST: session_time: